DenverArtMuseum/mayer-2023/content/miller.md

 [^11]: N. C. Christopher Couch, *Pre-Columbian Art from the Ernest Erickson Collection at the American Museum of Natural History* (The Museum, 1988).

 [^12]: Some Kennedy works are in the Los Angeles County Museum of Art (LACMA) collections today.
-La Mar Stela 3, which he owned and had been on long-term loan to LACMA, was returned to Mexico in 2021.
+La Mar Stela 3, which he owned and which had been on long-term loan to LACMA, was returned to Mexico in 2021.

 [^13]: This urn was published in *Pre-Columbian Art of Mexico and Central America* by Hasso Von Winning in 1968 (fig. 238).
 Adam Sellen drew it (KAISER 1), and it may be seen online in the “Catalogue of Zapotec Effigy Vessels,” FAMSI Recursos, 2005, http://research.famsi.org/spanish/zapotec/zapotec_list_es.php?search=glifo%20C&title=Vasijas%20Efigie%20Zapotecas&tab=zapotec.